Salomon X Ultra 4 Mid GTX

 |Salomon Quest 4 GTX||$230||Midweight||2 lb.
 14.2 oz.||Yes (Gore-Tex)||Leather / textile|

 Salomon’s X Ultra line has been at the top of our hiking boot round-up for years, and the latest version carries the torch with an excellent balance of weight, comfort, and durability.
-However, there is no shortage of competition in 2021, and Merrell’s Moab 2 Mid WP remains a popular pick year after year.
+However, there is no shortage of competition in 2022, and Merrell’s Moab 2 Mid WP remains a popular pick year after year.
 Stacked up against the Salomon, the Moab 2 offers more generous all-around cushioning, especially underfoot (this translates to better isolation from the ground).
 That said, the Salomon wins out in weight by 6 ounces per pair, has a more modern and athletic feel, and uses more premium materials.
-The Moab will save you a considerable $30 (and the sell a non-waterproof variation), but the X Ultra 4 is the more well-rounded option.
+The Moab will save $20 (and they sell a non-waterproof variation), but the X Ultra 4 is the more well-rounded option.

 Another lightweight hiker to consider is Danner’s Trail 2650 Mid GTX.
 Like the X Ultra, the Danner offers great traction and protection in a feathery (1 lb.
 12 oz.) package.
 We also love the sleek and modern look, which translates well for around-town use and casual wear.
-But the praise mostly stops there: the Danner falls short of the X Ultra in support and stability (it felt fairly floppy throughout testing), isn’t as comfortable during long days on the trail, and runs long and narrow, which made nailing the fit pretty tough for us (we also found the wide version to be too roomy).
-In the end, the Trail 2650 is a good-looking and slightly lighter alternative to the Salomon, but it’s far less competitive from a performance standpoint.
+But the praise mostly stops there: The Danner falls short of the X Ultra in support and stability (it felt fairly floppy throughout testing), isn’t as comfortable during long days on the trail, and runs long and narrow, which made nailing the fit pretty tough for us (we also found the wide version to be too roomy).
+In the end, the Trail 2650 is a good-looking and slightly lighter alternative to the Salomon, but it’s far less competitive from a performance standpoint and costs $35 more to boot.

 Hoka One One is best known for their lineup of max-cushioned trail and road running shoes, but they have a growing and very competitive hiking collection.
-We like the Sky Toa best, which retains the comfort-first and well-padded build of their running models in a mid-height boot.
-All in all, we found the Sky Toa to be impressively sprightly on the trail, and you also get premium features like a Gore-Tex waterproof upper and trusty Vibram Megagrip outsole.
-That said, the Hoka pales in comparison to the X Ultra 4 in overall support and stability, and it won’t stand up as well to long-term use (especially over rugged terrain or while carrying a heavy load).
-Given these concerns—plus the Sky Toa’s marginally higher weight and price—we give the nod to the Salomon as the better-built boot.
+We like the latest Anacapa Mid GTX, which retains the comfort-first and well-padded build of their running models in a mid-height boot.
+All in all, we found the Anacapa to be impressively sprightly on the trail, well fitting with an accommodating but secure shape and customizable lacing system, and highly comfortable for long days out.
+That said, the Hoka falls short of the X Ultra 4 in both stability and grip, and it won’t stand up as well to long-term use (especially over rugged terrain or while carrying a heavy load).
+Given these concerns—plus the Anacapa’s higher weight and price—we give the nod to the Salomon as the better-built boot.

 From within Salomon’s own lineup, the OUTline Mid GTX has similar intentions as the X Ultra 4 Mid.
 Both shoes are light (the OUTline checks in at 1 lb.
 13.6 oz.), flexible, and feature grippy Contagrip outsoles and premium Gore-Tex waterproofing.
 However, in testing the low-top variation of the shoe, we found the OUTline to be too thin underfoot for maintaining comfort over long distances (it’s best suited for short day hikes on established trails).
 And unfortunately, the toe caps on our OUTline began to separate after just one hike, which was a big disappointment.
 Like the Vasque and Hoka options above, we do appreciate the OUTline’s running shoe-like feel and modern looks, but the X Ultra 4 is the more proven and well-built option.